Kendie22/Kendie22/README.md

-### Hi there 👋 I am Kerridene Small, a proud Jamaican immigrant and a Brooklyn nativeI.
+### Hi there 👋 I am Kerridene Small, a proud Jamaican immigrant and a Brooklyn native.
 I am a daughter, sister, and friend.
 I have a passion for innovative tech and am practically passionate about education tech and gaming.
 I  live by a simple mission: “do all you can, while you can, to create, improve, and sustain positive generational changes for my community.”

 - 🔭 I’m a former educator who fell in love with programming ...